guysneh/CoffeeEnterprise/README.md

 **Testing the projects**

 1) For the coffee factory: you should see the logs for the produced coffees on the terminal.
-   Every log contain the id of the coffee and the date and time it was produced.
+   Every log entry contains the id of the coffee and the date and time it was produced.

 2) For the coffee store:
    Before you start it, you can let the coffee factory produce some coffees and stop it.